Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 Thanks for putting this web site together, lots of good info.
 I am a traditional Guardsman at this stage of my career.
 I have just been activated for 4 months to lead the COVID-19 response in (state redacted).
 I will be Title 32 AD.
 If I get one of these cards while on AD for the 4 months, will I be able to renew it on my anniversary or do they check each year to verify status?

-Once AMEX check's and see you are no longer active duty, they will warn you before they charge the annual fee.
+Once Amex check the MLA database and see you are no longer active duty, they will warn you before they charge the annual fee.
 You have 30 days to close the account after the annual fee is charged and still get a full refund of the fee.
-After 30 days, the annual fee is pro-rated by month, so if you wait 6 months, AMEX will refund half of the $550 annual fee = $275.

-Amex Platinum for National Guard
+Amex Platinum National Guard

 Every Guard/Reservists who has contacted me and applied for SCRA or MLA with Title 10 or Title 32 orders has had the fees waived thus far.
 MLA or SCRA benefits were applied, no problems.